awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-configure.md

 # Configure HBase<a name="emr-hbase-configure"></a>

-Although the default settings should work for most applications, you have the flexibility to modify your HBase configuration settings\.
+Although the default HBase settings should work for most applications, you can modify your HBase configuration settings\.
 To do this, use properties of HBase configuration classifications\.
 For more information, see [Configuring Applications](emr-configure-apps.md)\.

 The following example creates a cluster with an alternate HBase root directory based on a configuration file, `myConfig.json`, stored in Amazon S3\.